 Msgr.
-Jose Clemente Ignacio, the parish priest of Quiapo Church, told in an interview with the Catholic News Agency that Traslación, in a way, “is imitating the Calvary experience: the sacrifice and suffering that our Lord endured for our salvation like when Jesus was walking barefoot, carrying the cross to Mount Calvary.”
+Jose Clemente Ignacio, previous rector and parish priest of Quiapo Church, told in an interview with the Catholic News Agency that Traslación, in a way, “is imitating the Calvary experience: the sacrifice and suffering that our Lord endured for our salvation like when Jesus was walking barefoot, carrying the cross to Mount Calvary.”

 In the transfer, devotees flood by to reach the ándas and touch the image or throw cloths for the Hijos del Nazareno to wipe in the Black Nazarene.

 For this year’s celebration, Quiapo Church has arranged once again the localized Traslación of the image of the Black Nazarene in different churches in Luzon, especially in the National Capital Region.
 Moreover, the image of the Black Nazarene will be placed at the Quirino Grandstand from January 7 to January 9, 2023, to give enough time for devotees to pay homage and offer prayers to the Black Nazarene instead of the tradition of kissing the image.
 At midnight of January 9, 2023, His Eminence, Jose F. Cardinal Advincula, Jr. D.D. will preside over the fiesta mass celebration at the Quirino Grandstand.

 On the other hand, the annual procession of the image of the Black Nazarene is still postponed in line with the agreement of the Quiapo Church and the representatives of the national and local government according to Fr.
 Earl Allyson Valdez, an attached priest at the Quiapo Church.